maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/bladderPhantom.md

 By making a model in silicone, it is possible to control the mechanical properties of the phantom as well as its shape.

-In particular, rubber balloons have an extremely thin wall that is not resembling to a real bladder.
+In particular, rubber balloons have an extremely thin wall that is not resembling a real bladder.
 The mechanical properties like the Young modulus are also not relevant.

 <figure> <center>